TFitzgerald1/AI-Rent-Predictions/README.md

 The results of the models were measure using the Mean Absolute Percentage Error (MAPE), which is a percentage equivalent of the MAE.

 ## Results
+The predicted rent prices for the year 2024 can be found in the (Project Predictions)[Project Predictions.xlsx].

-Further explanation of the results of the project are discuessed in the Final Report (hyperlink).
+Further explanation of the results of the project are discuessed in the (Final Report)[Final Report.pdf].
 Both models would start with a high MAE value but quickly converge to an MAE of approximately $49 (for perceptron) and $39-$44 (for LSTM).

 ![image](https://github.com/user-attachments/assets/c6c838f8-58f5-43fc-9558-c9104daa6781)